Hambledon Club: County teams

 The Hambledon Club was essentially social and, as it was multi-functional, not really a cricket club as such.
 Rather it is seen as an organiser of matches.
 Arguments have taken place among historians about whether its teams should be termed Hampshire or Hambledon.
 A study of the sources indicates that the nomenclature changed frequently and both terms were applicable.

-On 24 June 1772, a Hampshire XI won by 53 runs against an England XI at Broadhalfpenny Down in Hambledon.
-This is recognised by some authorities as cricket's inaugural first-class match and is the first one in ESPN's Cricinfo database.
+On 24 June 1772, Hampshire won by 53 runs against England at Broadhalfpenny Down.

 The subject is complicated by a reference to the Kent versus Hampshire & Sussex match at Guildford Bason on 26 and 28 August 1772.
 According to the source, "Hampshire & Sussex" was synonymous with "Hambledon Club".
 Sussex cricket was not very prominent during the Hambledon period and this could have been because Hambledon operated a team effectively representing two counties.
 Certainly there were Sussex connections at Hambledon such as John Bayton, Richard Nyren, William Barber and Noah Mann.